Netgate/frr/doc/user/routemap.rst

    Matches the specified `metric`.

-.. clicmd:: match tag TAG
+.. clicmd:: match tag <untagged|(1-4294967295)>

-   Matches the specified tag value associated with the route.
-This tag value can be in the range of (1-4294967295).
+   Matches the specified tag (or untagged) value associated with the route.

 .. clicmd:: match local-preference METRIC